syngenta-digital/devcon-2025-hackathon/README.md

 ### Setup Steps:
 1. **Login** to [n8n.syngenta.com](https://n8n.syngenta.com)

-2. Any team member or spoc start creating project in their personal workspace and saves it.
+2. Any team member or spoc starts creating a project in their personal workspace and click save.
-3. Share that workflow with your team members and start building together.
+3. Share the saved workflow with your team members and start building together.

 ### 📚 n8n Resources: